-The Mönchsberg towers steeply out of the surrounding town and up there is one of the biggest attractions in Salzburg.
-The fortress Hohensalzburg can be seen from afar and as the largest fully preserved castle in Central Europe a real tourist magnet.
+The Mönchsberg rises steeply from the surrounding city and at the top is one of the greatest sights in Salzburg.
+The Hohensalzburg Fortress can be seen from afar and, as the largest completely preserved castle in Central Europe, is a real tourist magnet.

-You can either climb up to the castle or use the fortress path.
-The castle is open year-round and gives you an impressive insight into their history.
-As you stroll through the mighty fortress, an audio guide will explain the most important facts.
+You can both climb to the castle and use the fortress train.
+The castle is open all year round and offers you an impressive insight into its history.
+When you stroll through the huge fortress, an audio guide will explain the most important facts to you.

 March 15, 2018

 Not only the fortress is a real highlight, it is also worth visiting the year-round events such as fortress concerts, evening tours, or the festive Advent market during Advent.

 July 10, 2018